How to build deal flow for venture capitalists

 Start by reflecting on the data you’ve collected using data visualization tools.
 This can include using a Kanban board-style view to visualize your entire pipeline at a glance.
 Affinity’s Kanban view allows you to easily drag and drop deals to different deal stages and clearly share a view with other members of your team.

 Nothing hurts more than closing a great deal and then realizing you don’t remember where it came from.
-With your historical and active pipeline logged together, you can get a complete picture of your deal flow and uncover answers to questions like:
+With your historical and active pipeline logged together, you can get a complete picture of your deal flow process and uncover answers to questions like:

 • How many deals has X person provided to us this month/quarter/year?